AttackOnJasper/University-notes/notes/aws/aws.md

         * Dependency injection not front-loading all necessary classes
         * Known values not provided leading to auto discovery
         * Reflection & classpath scanning
+    * To lower cold start:
-    * Quick fix: allocates more memory to lambda
+    	* allocates more memory to lambda
+    	* Remove reflection: use dagger (static DI) instead of spring/guice for dependency injection
+        * Put dynamoDb initialization into static init methods
+        * Use aws java sdk v2
+        * Use AWSXRay to figure out the code segment contributing to the code start
+        * Use lambda warmer - wake service up after a period of time
+        * Check other reinvent guide: e.g. https://www.youtube.com/watch?v=ddg1u5HLwg8&ab_channel=AWSEvents
 * No GraalVM Native Image
     * GraalVM: virtual machine
 * Concurrent Executions Limit